ChaunceyKiwi/Algorithms-DS/articles/sketch-description/Approximation.md

 			* Key idea: t\_j <= L\*/2

 * Center Selection Problem
-	* Select k centers C so that maximum distance from a site to the nearest center is minimized.
+	* Select k centers C so that maximum distance from a site to the nearest center is minimized
-	* Greedy algorithm is a 2-approximation algorithm for center selection problem.
+	* Greedy algorithm is a 2-approximation algorithm for center selection problem
+		* Repeatly choose the next center to be the site farthest form any existing center
+		* Unless P = NP, there is no approximation algorithm with rho less than 2

 * Pricing Method
 	* Pricing method is a 2-approximation algorithm